olegyablokov/cpp-logger/README.md

 ## License
 This project is distributed under MIT License which means you can freely use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the "Software" as described in the [LICENSE file](https://github.com/oyyablokov/cpp-logger/blob/master/LICENSE).

-## FAQ
-**Q: Cannot build the library.
-I get errors about filesystem like "fatal error: filesystem: No such file or directory compilation terminated.".
-What shall I do?**

-**A:** The library uses the `std::filesystem` which is currently (at the moment of writing this document) not available on many compilers and platforms.
-If possible, consider upgrading your compiler or changing your compiler/platform.
-<br><br>
-**Q: Is this logger thread-safe?**

-**A:** Yes, it is thread-safe: log entries are thread-safely stored in a container and once in a user-defined time interval logger's worker thread locks the container and writes its content to a file, then clears the container.
-Threads are managed with `std::thread`.
-<br><br>
-**Q: I want to use the compiled library directly OR I don't use CMake in my project.
-Is there a workaround?**

-**A:** Yes, you can compile the library and then use it directly.
-Just link it (in CMake you can do it with `target_link_libraries(<your_project_name>, path/to/<logger_lib>)`) and then include the `path/to/this/project/include/logger.h` header in your code.